joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 <!--

 1. This is where your role evolves completely from building for yourself to building for others.
-For better or worse?
+You're doing everything in your power to not be a gatekeeper for others.

-2. You have to maintain the proper guardrails for security and compliance, but also let developer layer additonal rules, not undermine or override them, for their services.
-This is where composability makes a huge difference.
+2. Your end goal is to make your platform better than building on monoliths—you give them more features built-in, more metrics, more dashboards, better error handling.

-3. This is a big orchestration of IaC and Policy as Code that keeps people on the right rails and never gets in their way.
+3. This is a big orchestration of IaC and Policy as Code that keeps people on the right rails and never gets in their way—composability makes a big difference to allow them to build on top of your platform, not undermine or override it.

 -->